pratyay-banerjee/pratyay-banerjee.github.io/_pages/about.md

 * Our survey paper "Natural Language QA Approaches using Reasoning with External Knowledge" is released in arxiv.
 We look at both symbolic and neural approaches to incorporate external knowledge to perform NLQA.

-* Our paper "Knowledge Guided Named Entity Recognition" achieves state of the art F1 scores on 15 Bio-Medical NER datasets.
+* Our paper "KGNER: Knowledge Guided Named Entity Recognition" achieves state of the art F1 scores on 15 Bio-Medical NER datasets.

 * Our paper "VQA-LOL: Visual Question Answering under the Lens of Logic" is released.
 This work makes VQA models more robust to logical questions.